CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

  1. If your Wizard or Ringwraith is "eliminated."
 In this case your opponent automatically wins.
 As an exception in tournament play, the game continues.
 However. the player whose Wizard or Ringwraith is eliminated loses five MPs off his final total, and cannot reveal a new Wizard or Ringwraith.
  2. A Wizard player calls the Free Council.
 The Free Council may be called either:
       - After you have exhausted your play deck for the second time, you may choose to call the council.
 The council starts at the end of your opponent's next turn.
 This gives your opponent one last turn to catch up to you.
       - After you have exhausted your play deck for the first time, you may choose to call the council if you have accumulated at least 25 marshalling points.
-The council starts at the end of your opponent 's next turn.
+The council starts at the end of your opponent's next turn.
       - When each play deck has been exhausted twice, the council starts at the end of the current turn.
  3. A Ringwraith player calls the Audience with Sauron.
 The audience may be called either:
       - When each play deck has been exhausted twice, the audience starts at the end of the current turn.
       - After you have exhausted your play deck twice you may choose to play _Sudden Call_ as a resource.
-If you do so, the audience starts at the end of your opponent 's next turn.
+If you do so, the audience starts at the end of your opponent's next turn.
       - After you have exhausted your play deck for the first time, you may choose to play _Sudden Call_ as a resource, if you have at least 25 marshalling points.
-If you do so, the audience starts at the end of your opponent 's next turn.
+If you do so, the audience starts at the end of your opponent's next turn.
       - After your opponent has exhausted his deck twice you may play _Sudden Call_ as a hazard.
 If you do so, the audience is called after your next turn.
       - After your opponent has exhausted his play deck once, if he has at least 25 marshalling points, you may play _Sudden Call_ as a hazard.
 If you do so, the audience is called after your next turn.

 If your opponent has no marshalling points in a category (besides kill and miscellaneous), you may double your points in that category.
 No more than half of your positive MPs may come from one category.

-This is called the two-deck form of play.
-Other games are possible (METW Rules, p.49; MELE Rules, p.5 1 ).

 ## 3 • THE DIFFERENT CARDS

 There are four different types of cards in _MECCG_: sites, characters, hazards and resources.
 Images of the various card types are shown on the color inserts in the center of the book.

 Site cards have a map image on the card back, and a white or gray parchment background.
-The site type is indicated by a symbol in the upper left -hand comer of the card.
+The site type is indicated by a symbol in the upper left-hand comer of the card.
 A key to these symbols is on the back of this booklet.
 Havens for Wizard players, and Darkhavens for Ringwraith players, are special sites with a star icon in the upper left corner.

 Character cards have a blue background for Wizard decks, and a rusted purplish iron background for Ringwraith decks.
 Characters in Wizard decks are called heroes, and characters in Ringwraith decks are called minions.

 Hazards have a dark gray metal background.
-These Cards represent obstacles that your companies will face.
+These cards represent obstacles that your companies will face.

 Resources have a copper background in Wizard decks, and a grey-blue steel background in Ringwraith decks.
 These cards are your main source of MPs, and they help you overcome hazards.